-So ideally, BidBase should provide alternative entries for each style for most bids in the database, but it's hard enough just trying to create all the bids needed for just the "sound" style, so that's all I'm aiming for right now.
+So ideally, BidBase should provide alternative entries for each style for most bids in the database, but it's hard enough just trying to create all the bids needed for just the "sound" style, so that's what BidBase is aiming for right now.

 If you want to vary from conventional wisdom, you will need to enter or modify BB bidding criteria accordingly.